Training Outcomes Within Your Budget!

 How to Remove Table Formatting in Excel?

-Most of the time, the data we enter might be complex, and it can be difficult to find the exact number that we require.
-Thus, it is equally important to learn the process of Removing Table Formatting in Excel.
+Most of the time, the data we enter can be complex, making it challenging to find the exact information we need.
+Therefore, it is equally important to learn How to Remove Table Formatting in Excel.
 Let’s assume we have the dataset shown below.
-Now, let’s understand How to Remove Table Formatting:
+Now, let’s understand how to remove table formatting:

-To convert this data into an Excel table, use the shortcut key Control + T. As a result, you will get the following:
+To convert this data into an Excel table, use the shortcut key Ctrl + T. This will result in the following:

-You can see that Excel formatted the table in some ways (apart from adding filters).
+You can see that Excel has formatted the table in several ways (in addition to adding filters)

-You might dislike the Formatting that Excel automatically uses and may want to personalise it.
-The Table's Formatting can be completely removed or altered to look anyway you like.
+You might dislike the formatting that Excel automatically applies and may want to personalise it.
+The table's formatting can be completely removed or altered to suit your preferences.

 Let's learn how to accomplish both.
 The procedures to eliminate Excel Table Formatting are listed below: